glqglq/glqglq.github.io/index.md

 I am a senior engineer at Zhejianglab(Hangzhou).
 Meanwhile, I am currently pursuing a doctoral degree at Beijing University of Posts and Telecommunications(Beijing).

 ## Work experience
-- July, 2023~now: Engineer in Zhejianglab
+- July, 2023~now: Senior Engineer in Zhejianglab
 - July, 2020~May, 2023: Engineer in Institute of Computing Technology(ICT), Chinese Academy of Science(CAS)

 ## Education